davijoh/jonathandavies/content/posts/my-journey-towards-a-free-personal-website.md

 +++
 Since I started working as a digital marketing consultant, I´ve always wanted to have my own website.
 After all, I build websites for a living but I don´t have my own?!

-The problem is I don't feel like spending monthly money on it.
+The problem is I don't feel like spending money on it monthly.
 I just want to store my notes.

 "Why don't you go for Notion or Wordpress.org?"